cezarypiatek/cezarypiatek.github.io/src/content/post/testing-web-api-with-approval-tests/index.md

 }
 ```

-Now we can create sample test as follows:
+Now we can create a sample test as follows:

 ```cs
 [Test]